mvysny/vaadin-on-kotlin/docs/grids-v10.md

 > Note: please make sure to create appropriate database index for every filtrable column, otherwise the database SELECTs would be quite slow.

-TBD

-TBD

 ## Conditional Row/Cell formats

 Often it is required to change the cell formating of a Vaadin grid depending on the rows content, for example in order to highlight certain values.
-Vaadin 10 currently does not support styling cells directly; there is a feature request: https://github.com/vaadin/vaadin-grid-flow/issues/185
+Vaadin 10 currently does not support styling cells directly; there is a feature request: [Bug 185](https://github.com/vaadin/vaadin-grid-flow/issues/185)
 In order to achieve custom formatting you need to use a `ComponentRenderer` for that particular column, which renders a `Div` styled in any way you wish.

 For example, to center text inside of a column you can use something like this: